|

-the ultimate punishment available in English law for men who had been convicted
+This was the ultimate punishment available in English law for men who

 apparently for the sake of decency.

-execution where you shall be hanged by the neck and being alive cut down, your
+place of execution where you shall be hanged by the neck and being alive cut

-privy members shall be cut off and your bowels taken out and burned before you,
+down, your privy members shall be cut off and your bowels taken out and burned

-your head severed from your body and your body divided into four quarters to be
+before you, your head severed from your body and your body divided into four

-will see from the sentence, it should properly be called drawing, hanging and
+As you will see from the sentence, it should properly be called drawing,

-quartering as the condemned was drawn to the place of execution, tied to the
+hanging and quartering as the condemned was drawn to the place of execution,

 contemporary law books.
 Drawing does not